AREAS OF PRACTICE

 Kaye has testified before a section of the Louisiana Legislature on the issue of hedonic damages regarding tort reform.
 In May 2011 she co-chaired the Perrin Conference on Issues Driving Toxic Torts.
 Kaye was on the Environmental/Energy Editorial Board for the Journal of American Law.
 She co-chaired the symposium "Asbestos and Toxic Torts – With a Louisiana Twist" at Tulane Law School sponsored by the Tulane Law Review, the Tulane Federalist Society and the Coalition for Litigation Justice" in 2004.
 Most recently in September 2016, Kaye spoke at the Louisiana Association of Defense Counsel New Orleans Conference on the topic, "How to Strategically Prioritize Your To-Do's to Balance Work and Life".

-Kaye was voted a New Orleans Magazine "Best Lawyer in New Orleans" (2009, 2012) by peer attorneys.
-She was also chosen as a Leader in Law by New Orleans City Business (2013, 2015).
+Kaye was twice been voted a New Orleans Magazine "Best Lawyer in New Orleans" (2009, 2012) by peer attorneys.
+She was also chosen three times as a Leader in Law by New Orleans City Business (2013, 2015 and 2016).
 She was included in Martindale-Hubbell's 2011 Bar Register of Preeminent Women Lawyers exclusive to women lawyers who have achieved the highest possible rating in both legal ability and ethical standards.
 In 2012, Kaye received a Martindale-Hubbell Client Distinction Award.
 She was featured in the American Bar Association's Meet the Rainmaker column of Law Practice Management in May 2008 and in the Minority Coporate Counsel of America rainmaker profile issue in November 2013.
-Kaye has also been chosen by as a 2016 Super Lawyer by Thomson Reuters.
+Kaye has also been chosen as a 2016 and 2017 Super Lawyer by Thomson Reuters.